Panama Through the Lens, a Journey Unveiled / Feb. 1-9th, 2024

 While in the field, we will discuss perspective, composition, and techniques such as panning, freezing, motion blurs, and the ways to predict action and how best to capture those moments.

-- All transportation in Panama, all lodging, and 19 out of 22 meals
+- All transportation in Panama, all lodging, all but two meals

 - Instruction and photo mentoring

 - Transfer to hotel in Panama City for one night and then transfer next day to Gamboa Rainforest Reserve

 - Transfer from airport to the Gamboa Rainforest Resort.
 Nestled deep in the heart of the Panama rainforest overlooking the Chagres River and Panama Canal, the Resort boasts one of the most unique settings in the world.

 - Lodging 4 nights at Gamboa Rainforest Resort

 - Breakfasts included